TeKrop/overfast-api/README.md

 ## 🐋 Docker

-First, you need to create a dotenv file (`.env`) from the `.env.example` file.
+First, you need to create a dotenv file (`.env`) from the `.env.dist` file.
 You'll need to modify it depending on your needs in order to configure the volumes used by OverFast API.
 You'll have to check some settings and create the app volume folder.

 ### Generic settings